DomDomDoy/tagmania/README.md

 * Big thanks to Alex McKenzie for code review and help with grammar design
 * Big thanks to Assaf Bar-Moshe, the linguist who inspired this library
-* I also want to thank Sam lavigne for his inspiring NLP experiments, spacy and all other open source contributers out there.
+* Big thanks to the github and all the open source libraries out there